phan-t/cas-socialabs/_posts/2019-05-23-leveraging-version-control.md

   - GitHub
 date: 2019-05-23
 series: cas-socialabs
-permalink: /module3/
+permalink: /leveraging-version-control/
-description: 'Integrating with Version Control'
+description: 'Take advantage of both native and external version control integration to your blueprints.'
 ---

-#### Lab Objective: Integrating Cloud Assembly with GitHub
+#### Lab Objective

-In this lab we assume you already have a GitHub account.
+In this lab you will learn how to take advantage of external version control systems for blueprint management.

 #### Integrate Cloud Assembly with GitHub

 1. If you haven't already or the session has timed out, log into Cloud Assembly via <https://console.cloud.vmware.com> and select the "Cloud Assembly" tile.
-2. Click 'Infrastructure' and then 'Integrations'
-3. Click 'ADD INTEGRATION' and select 'GitHub'
-4. Under 'Token' enter '5e99999c7bf6a5ee5   4939a88608c23c143041db0'
-5. Under 'Name' enter 'SociaLab'
-6. Click 'Validate' and 'Add'
+2. Look for the Integrations menu item on the Infrastructure tab, and create a new Github endpoint called SociaLab.
+3. Use the following token value, removing the space: '5e99999c7bf6a5ee5 4939a88608c23c143041db0'
+4. Validate and Add the endpoint.

 #### Assigning a Repository to a Project